pozi/PoziConnect/docs/configuration.md

 2. run the installer
 3. when it prompts you, specify a folder location.
 You can choose anywhere; somewhere like `C:\` or `C:\Program Files\`, or even a folder on your network.
 A folder named ‘PoziConnect’ will be created for you within the folder you choose.

-##### Customise Configuration

-You can customise the Pozi Connect drop-down task list to display only the tasks that you're interested in.

-The `PoziConnect\PoziConnect.site.ini` file contains filters to specifically include or exclude tasks.
-Open the file in a text editor, and specify the filter.
-For example, if you only want to display tasks that relate to 'Glen Eira', update the file as follows:

-    [Settings]
-    Include: Glen Eira
-    Exclude:

-You can enter multiple filter terms, separated by commas.
-Save the file and exit.

-This file will persist in your Pozi Connect application folder, so you need only do this step once, not every time you update the application or configuration.

 ### Update Existing Installation

 If you already have Pozi Connect v1.25 or above, you can easily update your application (or configuration for Groundtruth clients) by downloading the necessary files without re-installing the application.